apovall/tle_zip_mnfg_system_with_sqlite/readme.md

 - More testing with other units, especially faulty ones.
 - Update output path in main.ts

-Changes
-- No timeout on success or failure.
-Use enter button to proceed.
-- proceed on enter for any text input
-- Pause on results screen on fail - press enter to continue.
-- If resistance has an error, it will produce a 'resistance error' code.
 - Serial comms
   - If device ID is known https://www.electronjs.org/docs/latest/api/session#event-select-serial-port